rmjarvis/TreeCorr/docs/cov.rst

   For jackknife, the weights are all 1 or 0, so this means the pair is used only if both points are not in the excluded patch.
 For bootstrap, the weights are some integer corresponding the multiplicity of that patch in the bootstrap selection.
-  Cross patch pairs are included at the product of the multipilicity of the two patches.
+  Cross patch pairs are included at the product of the multiplicity of the two patches.
   For sample and marked_bootstrap, a pair is included if the first point is the selected sample.
 * 'mean' involves weighting pairs by the mean of the patch weights.
 For jackknife, this